 BCTC earns revenues for transmission services provided under its Open Access Transmission Tariff (OATT) and for non-tariff services provided in accordance with Service Level Agreements (SLAs) and other contracts.
-The significant increase in revenues in F2009 reflects the transmission rate increase required to recover the costs associated with the new system control centers, which became fully operational in April 2008 and operating cost increases.
-Non-tariff revenues are forecast to be higher in F2009 and F2010 primarily due to the recovery of costs for the environmental assessment being conducted for the Northwest Transmission Line (NTL) project.
-This category of revenues is also largely dependent on the amount of studies performed in any year.
+The significant increase in revenues in F2009 reflects the transmission rate increase required to recover the costs associated with the new system control center, which became fully operational in April 2008 and operating cost increases.
+Non-tariff revenues are higher in F2009 and F2010 primarily due to the recovery of costs for the environmental assessment being conducted for the Northwest Transmission Line (NTL) project.
+This category of revenues is also largely dependent on the amount of studies performed.